 ENTRY FEE: $150.00 PER PERSON

-Price Includes: Continental Breakfast, Cart, Tee Package, 18 Holes of Golf and Lunch
+Price Includes: Continental Breakfast, Cart, Tee Package, 18 Holes of Golf, Lunch and one

 All gratuities are included

 We have tee times for 72 players

 LUNCH, AWARDS AND RAFFLE FOLLOWING PLAY